Audience & Market Intelligence

 21% of event social chatter is FOMO; 9% is fans telling friends to buy.

 Everything on the global read is built on US and UK genre data.
 For the six Southeast Asian markets that actually buy these tickets, the rock-audience data does not exist publicly.
-One verified local anchor — and then the gap activation fills.
+One verified local anchor remains; the retained audience study closes the gap.

 SPONSORSHIP INTELLIGENCE